 Applications for Round 20 (R20) are now closed

-Applications for grants for exploration drilling to be undertaken in 2019 are open between 24th August 2018 and 5pm WST, 5th October 2018.
+Applications for grants for exploration drilling to be undertaken in 2020 were opened between 23rd August 2019 and 5pm WST, 4th October 2019.

 Co-funding in all application categories is up to 50 per cent of direct drilling costs, capped at: